akshatnerella/pyladdersim/README.md

 ## Visualization

-The live visualization interface is built with `Tkinter` and enhanced with `customtkinter` for an interactive, seamless UI:
+The live visualization interface is built with `Tkinter` for an interactive, seamless UI:
 - **Transparent, Clickable Components**: Each contact and coil is interactive, allowing users to click and toggle their states.
 - **Dynamic Color Coding**: Components show real-time ON/OFF status, with green for active and red for inactive.
 - **Simulation Control**: The interface updates continuously, showing the current state of each rung and overall circuit.